mauicv/mauicv.github.io/_posts/2020-05-25-metropolis-walks-on-graphs.md

 ![png](/assets/metropolis-walks-on-graphs/metropolis-walks-on-graphs_8_1.png)

-So as you can see the metropolosis hastings random walk looks like it's converging to the uniform distrubution.
-This means that the orbit is visiting the nodes representativly instead of being biased towards nodes which greater numbers of connections.
-We can compare the orbits more explicitly (__Warning__: If your running the following it will take a long time and is not the best way of doing this):
+So as you can see the Metropolis Hastings random walk looks like it's converging to the uniform distribution.
+This means that the orbit is visiting the nodes representatively instead of being biased towards nodes which greater numbers of connections.
+We can compare the orbits more explicitly

+__Warning__: If your running the following it will take a long time and is not the best way of doing this:

 ```python